rust-lang/reference/src/expressions/method-call-expr.md

 * For a type param, there's a search for inherent candidates on the param.
 * For various simpler types (listed below) there's a search for inherent candidates for the incoherent type.

-* After any of these, there's a further search for extension candidates for traits in scope.
+After these occur, there's a further search for extension candidates for traits in scope.

 "Various simpler types" currently means bool, char, all numbers, str, array, slices, raw pointers, references, never and tuple.